afollestad/ulfberht/README.md

 }
 ```

-At injection time, you pass runtime dependencies into the `component` method.
+At injection time, you pass mapped runtime dependencies into the `component` method.
 They are available
-with injection until the component is destroyed or its parents destroy it.
+for injection until the component is destroyed, or its parents destroy it.

 ```kotlin
 // Should ideally be the same constant above, rather than being defined twice